ProactiveProgrammers/www.proactiveprogrammers.com/docs/data-abstraction/engineering-efforts/sorting-algorithms.md

 block, explain the meaning of the Python source code segments that you implemented, and answer all of the other questions about your experiences in completing this project.
-A specific goal of the reflection for this project is to continue to explore how test cases help a developer to both establish a confidence in the correctness of and to find bugs in a Python program.
+A specific goal of the reflection for this project is to ensure that you can clearly write research questions and an experiment methodology for assessing the performance of a sorting algorithm.
 Once you have finished addressing the prompts in the `writing/reflection.md` file that have `TODO` makers given as reminders, make sure that you either delete the prompt or carefully integrate a revised version of it into your writing.

 ## Project Assessment